Jahija303/react-draw/README.md

-# A web app to make buisiness drawings
+# A web app for business drawings

-# Next steps
+# Steps

 - Make a static layout, without content, just different background colors
   - symbol row with symbols and full screen function